From homeowners embracing Scandinavian hygge to the resurgence of sliding barn doors, here’s what we’ve found.

 Fuzzy and Furry Accessories

-If you're into "snuggleable" design, then 2018 is the year for you.
+If you’re into “snuggleable” design, then this is the year for you.
 Chunky knit throws, poofy chairs and ottomans, and accessory runners can be the finishing touch your space needs to feel more like a home.

 Board and Batten Walls